-- > Extreme drought, freeze-thaw, and flooding; - > Climate change (100 scenarios under the latest UK climate projections, UKCP09); and - > Demand (population growth, economic
+- > Extreme drought, freeze-thaw, and flooding; - Climate change (100 scenarios under the latest UK climate projections, UKCP09); and - Demand (population growth, economic trends and patterns of water use).

 We assessed risks over the 2020-45 planning period and took a long-term view at the 2080s.
-We published two adaptation reports, in 2011 and 2015, which outline our holistic, integrated and partnership approach to a range of short and long-term challenges including a changing
+We published two adaptation reports, in 2011 and 2015, which outline our holistic, integrated and partnership approach to a range of short and long-term challenges including a changing climate.